jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

 ## Print Stock Batch Expiry

-- Print Stock Batch Expiry to see all the items in your batches along with their manufacturing dates and expiry dates.
+- Print Stock Batch Expiry can be used to view all the items in your batches along with their manufacturing and expiry dates.

 ### How to Print Stock Batch Expiry